brothers-DAO/bro-lottery/API.md

-  round-id:string ; Round-id linked to this ticket rank:integer ; Rank of the ticket in the round account:string ; Account to pay the winnings star-number:integer ; STAR Number choosen by the user )
+  round-id:string ; Round-id linked to this ticket rank:integer ; Rank of the ticket in the round account:string ; Account to pay the winnings star-number:integer ; STAR Number chosen by the user )
 ```